11 Common Questions About 529 Savings Plans

 2. What expenses can I pay with a 529?

 Qualified expenses include: Tuition, room and board (subject to limits set by the college), mandatory fees, plus any required material for classes, such as books or computers.
+Starting in 2018, some state 529s may also allow you to use up to $10,000 per year on K-12 tuition.
 Remember to keep receipts to document that the funds were spent on qualified expenses.

 3. I live in Washington State, which doesn’t have a state income tax.
 Does Washington offer a 529 savings plan?

-No. Washington State offers a 529 tuition plan, called Guaranteed Education Tuition (GET), which allows you to prepay for college.
-However, you can still choose from more than 100 529 savings plans from other states.
-The College Savings Plan Network has more information.
+Yes, Washington State now offers two 529 plans.
+Washington State offers a 529 tuition plan, called Guaranteed Education Tuition (GET), which allows you to prepay for college by purchasing units that are tied to in-state tuition costs.
+Washington also offers the DreamAhead College Investment Plan which allows you to save and invest in the stock and bond market.
+You can still choose from more than 100 529 savings plans from other states as well.
+College Savings Plan Network has more information.

 4. Are 529 investments guaranteed or insured by the state or federal government?